 My current journey is saving money and getting my finances in order.
 My advice would be this take control of your money situation especially if you are a single mom.
 One of the first things to do while working on resolving your debt is to save $1,000.
 This money will be considered your emergency fund.
 In Dave Ramsey’s book, “The Total Money Makeover” he discusses how important it is to have an emergency fund for life’s unexpected events.

 A $1,000 will provide a cushion between you and those life situations.
 Whether it is for a car repairs, medical bills, or home issues the fund can help.

 How to save a $1000:

-- Track and Trim your spending.
+- can i buy dapoxetine over the counter Track and Trim your spending.
 Track your spending so you will see where you are overspending and where you can cut back.

 - Get another stream of income.
 There are ways to make extra money besides putting in overtime work or taking on a second job.
 Sell your old unused stuff on eBay or Amazon, drive for Uber/Lyft, or bake and sell goods to friends, family, coworkers, etc.

 - Set a plan and stick to it.
 You won’t hit your savings goal if you don’t put in the work to make it happen.
 It is really a mind thing and it takes you believing you can do it, writing down your savings goal, and putting in the work to make it happen.